nicowirtzbiki/nicowirtzbiki/README.md

 ### Hello there!
 I'm Nicole Wirtzbiki 😊

-- 🔭 Masters Student in Data Science and A.I at University of Fortaleza (UNIFOR)
+- 🔭 Masters Degree in Data Science and A.I
+- ⚙  Work experience with Python, SQL and Tableau
-- 🌱 Leaning Javascript, HTML+CSS, Typescript e React
+- 🌱 Exploring Javascript, HTML+CSS, Django e React

-- 📐 Bachelor of Architecture and Urbanism by the Federal University of Ceará (UFC)
+- 📐 Bachelor of Architecture and Urbanism
 - 🧙‍♂️ Tolkien Fan
 - linkedin.com/in/nicole-wirtzbiki/